Affordable

 +

-A:We anticipate move-ins to commence in May 2023.
-Successful approved applicants will be provided with further information on their move-in dates in early 2023.
+A:We anticipate move-ins to commence in 2023.
+Successful approved applicants will be provided with further information on their move-in dates in Spring 2023.
 Please note that the move-in date currently anticipated is subject to change and successful applicants will be notified of any changes to this date as needed.

 Q: Who is leasing the other 48 affordable homes created by this program and how can I apply?